 Looks set to be Played Straight again in Season 2 with Ward's character: after deciding not to kill him off as planned at the end of Season 1 and having Brett Dalton renew his contract as main cast for Season 2, the writers now need to find a way to get him out of jail and back in with the team, despite him now being a known enemy.

 Invoked in an Over the Hedge story arc in which Verne is made over by RJ in an attempt to humiliate him, but ends up making him popular with the ladies (or as RJ puts it, turned him into Hugh Heffner).
 This somehow upsets nature, and the Nature Police arrest him, but he gives Hammy an energy drink, enabling him to go back and stop the makeover from happening, but it not only has the present day have two Hammys, but also has them, Verne, and RJ speak backwards (represented by backwards text).

 Charlie Brown never succeeded in kicking that football.
-Schulz refused break the status quo even when requests were made after he announced his retirement.
+Schulz refused to break the status quo even when requests were made after he announced his retirement.